Q: What is Temporary Disability Leave (TDL) and who is eligible?

 - If a position is not available at another campus before the end of the school year, the employee must be reinstated to a comparable position at the original campus at the beginning of the next school year.

-Additional information about TDL and other types of leave are available in the HR Library and The Administrator’s Guide to Managing Leaves and Absences (available in the TASB Store).
+Additional information about TDL and other types of leave can be searched in the HR Library (member login required) and The Administrator’s Guide to Managing Leaves and Absences (available in the TASB Store).